ShabbyX/libpandoc/README.md

 Where `buf` is the buffer to be written, `len` is the number of elements in the buffer and `user_data` is the last argument of the `pandoc` function, similar to `user_data` of the reader.
-The writer function must write the contents of the buffer as the output of the conversion by Pandoc.
+The writer function must write the contents of the buffer as the output of the conversion by Pandoc. `buf` is not necessarily `NUL`-terminated.
+In fact, most of the time it isn't because the output could be given to writer() in chunks.
+That's also why there is a `len` argument.

 #### Input and Output Formats